-Those Board of Directors are also responsible for overseeing the company's financial reporting process an audit conducted in accordance with SAs will always detect a material misstatement when it exists.
+Those Board of Directors are also responsible for overseeing the company's financial reporting process that includes our opinion.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with SAs will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.